gongminmin/ImpulseDrive/Doc/Design.md

 ### Capacitor Bank

 The 12V AC from power subsystem is converted to high voltage DC, and charge a bunch of capacitors.
+It can be discharged in a very short time peroid to generate a high current.

 See also [Capacitor Bank Subsystem](CapacitorBankSubsystem.md)